|30-Year Fixed Rate||3.060%||3.790%|

 The only advantage to a VA or FHA ARM is that the interest rate is lower (during the initial period) than a fixed-rate VA or FHA mortgage.

-If you know that you won’t keep the house longer than the initial period than you could end up saving money.
+If you know that you won’t keep the house longer than the initial period, you could end up saving money.
 If you stay with an ARM past the fixed-rate period, you run the risk of your rate rising (it could also fall if rates drop).

 |Loan Type||Purchase Rates||Refinance Rates|